Candlewood Lake, Connecticut, USA

 Trophic State: Mesotrophic

 Spread the word!
-Share our Candlewood Lake CT article with your fellow Lake Lubbers!
+Share our Candlewood Lake article with your fellow Lake Lubbers!